top of page

 Photo_01-(version-2)_edited.jpg

-I work at the intersection of the philosophy of mind (particularly emotion), epistemology, and cognitive science.
+I work in the philosophy of mind (particularly emotion), epistemology, value theory, and cognitive science.
+I am currently a Postdoctoral Fellow at Central European University, on the “Knowledge in Crisis” Project.

 You can view my CV here.